chrisnoonan98675/site/xl-deploy/how-to/deploy-your-first-application-on-websphere-4.5.markdown

 - XL Deploy 4.5.x
 ---

-After you have installed your version of [XL Deploy](http://xebialabs.com/products/xl-deploy) and logged in for the first time, follow these instructions to:
+After you have installed [XL Deploy](http://xebialabs.com/products/xl-deploy) and the [IBM WebSphere plugin](/xl-deploy-was-plugin/4.5.x/wasPluginManual.html), log in to XL Deploy and follow these instructions to:

 1. Connect XL Deploy to your IBM WebSphere Application Server (WAS) Network Deployment (ND) or Base installation
 1. Add WAS middleware containers to the XL Deploy Repository